 Official website: Jenkins

 Travis CI is one of the oldest hosted solutions out there and it has won the trust of many people.
-Although it’s mostly known for the hosted solution, it offers the on premise version too in a form of enterprise package.
+Although it’s mostly known for the hosted solution, it offers the on-premise version too in a form of an enterprise package.

-Builds are configured using .travis.yml file which contains the build tasks that will be executed upon running the build.
-It supports a variety of different languages and a good documentation to back them up.
+Builds are configured using the .travis.yml file which contains the build tasks that will be executed on running the build.
+It supports a variety of different languages and good documentation to back them up.

 Verdict: A Mature solution that offers both hosted and On-premises variants, loved and used by many teams, very well documented.